 India’s record in Boxing Day Tests in Australia

 |Australia won by 9 wickets

 India first played a Boxing Day Test match in South Africa in 1992 at St George's Park.
 Incidentally, it was the first result between the two sides on South African soil as all the previous Tests had been drawn.
 The hosts won the match by 9 wickets with Allan Donald picking up 12 wickets in the game.

-India have played five Boxing Day Test matches in South Africa, with all of them leading to a result.
-South Africa won four of these while India won the 2010 match at Kingsmead.
+India have played six Boxing Day Test matches in South Africa, with all of them leading to a result.
+South Africa won four of these while India won the last two matches so far.

 In fact, the last four Boxing Day Test matches in South Africa have been played at Kingsmead.
-The 2021 edition of the South Africa vs India Boxing Day Test match will be played at Centurion which the visitors won by 113 runs
+The 2021 edition of the South Africa vs India Boxing Day Test match was played at Centurion which the visitors won by 113 runs